 The cleaning cycle can be activated from the SondeLink software in live data mode, which is useful during calibration for removing air bubbles from the electrodes.
 The cleaning mechanism can also be programmed to activate at a regular interval during long term deployments.
 See section 9.3.3 Cleaning Rate Setup.

 To activate the cleaning mechanism from SondeLink, click the 'Clean Sonde' button.

-When activated, the centrally mounted wiper will rotate to each occupied electrode position and carry out a brief scrubbing action before returning the its park position.
+When activated, the centrally mounted wiper will rotate once in each direction, cleaning all the electrodes before returning to its park position.